 Maryland State Financial Assistance Programs & Applications

-Each year, the State of Maryland awards millions of dollars in student financial assistance programs and the funds a student receives does not have to be repaid.
-The need-based grants and scholarships are available to eligible Maryland residents attending a public or independent institute of higher education.
+Each year, the State of Maryland awards millions of dollars in student financial assistance programs, and the funds a student receives does not have to be repaid.
+The need-based grants and scholarships are available to eligible Maryland residents attending a public or independent institution of higher education.
 Grant and scholarship programs may have additional requirements.

 A FAFSA completed by the March 1 deadline is required for consideration in the State of Maryland’s free financial aid opportunities.
 WAU awards the grants to students with demonstrated financial need.
 For more information about the State of Maryland’s financial aid programs, please visit http://www.mhec.maryland.gov/preparing/Pages/FinancialAid/descriptions.aspx.